instadeepai/emmo/docs/explanations/em_algorithm.md

 converged.

 Since the source code of MoDec is not available, some implementation details may differ in EMMo.
-For example, we use a similar initialization for the responsibilities as for MHC-I (rather than randomly initializing $\theta$ and $w_{k, s}$) and then start with a maximization step.
+For example, we use a similar initialization for the responsibilities as for MHC1 (rather than randomly initializing $\theta$ and $w_{k, s}$) and then start with a maximization step.
 To be specific, we randomly assign each peptide to a class (if possible, ensuring that at least one peptide is assigned to each class) and use a uniform distribution for the offset dimension of the responsibility matrix